 This is a great place to stay without having to enter the city.
 We needed to visit Tadkeshwar Mahadham and chose to stay outside the city.
 The hotel owner and receptionist were both very friendly.
 Food and Service were as great as it could get in the Mountains.
 Balcony view was simply unmatched with a view of the Himalayan ranges.
 We stayed in the Studio Apartment room which comes with a small kitchen and other facilities should your stay become extended.

-2. Morni Hill
+2. 2.
+Morni Hill

-Food, sight-seeing and shopping
+Food, sight-seeing, and shopping:

 Sorry to say but there is no good food, but if you enjoy cooking yourself, it is fun.
 No shopping.
-Tikar taal is a lake where one can enjoy boating with ones dear ones.
+Tikar taal is a lake where one can enjoy boating with one’s dear ones.

-Activities & things to do
+Activities and things to do:

 Just hang around on the roads and enjoy the weather and there are so many rough ways where one can enjoy trekking.

 I hope this helps!
-If you need any suggestions on accommodation, restaurant, shopping etc. please get back to us.
+If you need any suggestions on accommodation, restaurant, shopping, etc. please get back to us.
 We would be happy to help you chalk out a detailed itinerary on your chosen destination.
 Have a great summer vacation at any of these top hill stations near Delhi!